sat-galaxy/satgalaxy-rs/README.md

 ```
 ### Basic Usage

-Here's a quick example demonstrating how to solve a simple SAT problem using `satgalaxy-rs` with the Minisat backend:
+Here's a quick example showing how to solve a SAT problem using `satgalaxy-rs` with the Minisat backend:
 ```rust
 use satgalaxy::{MinisatSolver, SatStatus，SatSolver};